morganstanley/hobbes/doc/en/language/controlflow.rst

 Control Flow
 ************

 The Hobbes language itself is quite small.
-We've already seen the definition of a function type using the function-literal, or *lambda* syntax, in :ref:`here <polymorphism>`.
+We've already seen the definition of a function type using the function-literal, or *lambda* syntax, in :ref:`Types <polymorphism>`.

 Further function definitions, as well as types, type classes, and their instances, must be written in a Hobbes file in order to be defined.